-- Grants Single Audit Compliance - Other Liabilities Include VISTA Stipend - Undelivered Orders and Accounts Payable Procurement - Trust Obligation and Liabilities Validation of the Data for the Trust Obligation Liability Model (TOLM, Trust liability).
+- Grants Single Audit Compliance - Trust Obligation and Liabilities Validation of the data to the Trust Obligation Liability Model (TOLM, Trust liability)

-Additionally, AmeriCorps advised that it would not be able to implement planned changes that would affect their calculation of (1) Grant Accrual and Grant Advances, and (2) the Trust Obligation and Liabilities, both material financial statement lines, until reporting results for the third quarter of FY 2021.
-As a result, those lines were only available for audit until after preparation of the June 30, 2021 interim financial statements and the receipt of all required audit documentation.
-Notwithstanding the delay in implementation, we performed audit procedures over the Grants Accrual Payable and Advances and reported our findings in material weakness number 4.
+Additionally, AmeriCorps advised that it would not be able to implement planned changes that would affect their calculation of the Trust Obligation and Liabilities, a material financial statement line, until reporting results of the third quarter of FY 2021.
+As a result, this line was only available for audit until after preparation of the June 30, 2021 interim financial statements and the receipt of all required audit documentation.
 The time limitation imposed by AmeriCorps left us unable to conclude our work on the Trust Obligation and Liabilities.

-9. Develop a strategic plan and corrective actions that will include steps and milestones to eventually achieve an audit opinion on AmeriCorps' financial statement.
-The plan should align directly with and describes in detail the implementation plans, specific steps to be taken, resources to be devoted to implementation, responsible personnel and their assigned duties, clear accountability, project management and target dates to complete.
+8. Develop a strategic plan and corrective actions that will include steps and milestones to eventually achieve an audit opinion on AmeriCorps' financial statement.
+The plan should align directly with and describe in detail the implementation plans, specific steps to be taken, resources to be devoted to implementation, responsible personnel and their assigned duties, clear accountability, project management and target dates to complete.
 It should also include a quality assurance plan to verify effective and timely implementation.
 (New)